osalvador/ReplicaDB/implementation_plan.md

 - **Resolution**: did not modify CLI production code or mask the failures.
 The server suite, managed multinode gates, image checks, documentation gate, and `NoSpringBootOnClasspathTest` passed; full CLI integration remains a CI/architecture-specific release check.
 - **Learning**: classify heterogeneous database integration failures by container readiness and architecture before treating them as product regressions.

+#### Gap 7: CI runner tool availability differed from the development environment

+- **Task**: 6.1.
+- **Plan assumed**: common local command-line tools used by validation scripts would be available on the GitHub-hosted runner.
+- **Reality**: `ubuntu-latest` did not provide `rg`; the first remote run stopped in the documentation gate, and the next stopped in the image smoke gate before reaching the multinode load checks.
+- **Resolution**: replaced all CI-invoked `rg` checks with portable `grep` equivalents, including recursive source scanning and explicit error handling for directory scans.
+Re-ran the image smoke and four-run load gates with ripgrep excluded from `PATH`; both passed.
+- **Learning**: validation scripts and workflow shell steps should depend only on explicitly provisioned tools or baseline POSIX utilities; local availability is not evidence of runner availability.

 ### Patterns Discovered

 - **Framework probe first**: validate Spring Boot management, Actuator exporter, and Quartz property binding with a minimal context before adding dependent health/metrics code.